 Single-Digit Soccer: Keeping Sanity in the Earliest Ages of the Beautiful Game, published in August 2015, is the culmination of several years of research and interviews attempting to answer questions about soccer development, sportsmanship and simultaneous burping.

 The goal is to bring everyone — administrators seeking future national team stars, coaches carving out a niche in the chaotic U.S. soccer landscape, know-it-all coaches, and befuddled parents — together to figure out how to make soccer fun and productive for everyone under age 10.

+The book is available electronically at Amazon, Barnes and Noble, Apple and elsewhere.
 The paperback edition is available at Amazon or at your local bookstore if you go in and demand it.

 My interest in these issues grew in 2011, when I covered the unveiling of the U.S. Soccer curriculum for ESPN.com.
 I was also starting to coach my two sons on their soccer teams, so I was getting a look at youth soccer from two perspectives:

 - “We need to prepare our kids to play like Barcelona so we can win a World Cup.”